Emphases for Health Services Research Degrees

 Faculty Lead: Fiona Miller

-Health Policy as an area of study investigates: the political, social and economic conditions that produce and distribute health across populations; examines the systems devoted to sustaining public health or governing, regulating and delivering health care and related social services; and explores the processes through which health and related policies are generated, implemented and achieve their effects, as well as the outcomes of such policies.
+Health Policy investigates the political, social and economic conditions that produce and distribute health across populations and examines the systems devoted to sustaining public health or governing, regulating and delivering health care and related social services under public stewardship.
+It also explores the processes through which health and related policies are generated, implemented and achieve their effects, as well as the outcomes of such policies.
 Students gain knowledge of specific health systems and the challenges they face, as well as analytic approaches to making sense of these arrangements and dynamics.

 Health Services Organization and Management Studies